Victor Harbor

 Victor Harbor is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Victor Harbor's dwelling structures, as per the latest Census, consisted of 88.3% houses and 11.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro SA's figures of 92.1% houses and 7.9% other dwellings.
-Home ownership in Victor Harbor was recorded at 53.4%, with mortgaged dwellings at 24.6% and rented ones at 22.0%.
-The median monthly mortgage repayment in the area was $1,300, aligning with Non-Metro SA's average, while the median weekly rent figure stood at $290 compared to Non-Metro SA's $280.
-Nationally, Victor Harbor's mortgage repayments were significantly lower than Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Victor Harbor's dwelling structures, as per the latest Census, comprised 88.3% houses and 11.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro SA's 92.1% houses and 7.9% other dwellings.
+Home ownership in Victor Harbor stood at 53.4%, with mortgaged dwellings at 24.6% and rented ones at 22.0%.
+The median monthly mortgage repayment was $1,300, aligning with Non-Metro SA's average, while the median weekly rent was $290 compared to Non-Metro SA's $280.
+Nationally, Victor Harbor's mortgage repayments were lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing